LBCrion/sfwbar/doc/sfwbar.rst

                             relative to the last placed widget.
 For a window it's an edge along which the bar is positioned.
                             Possible values [top|bottom|left|right]
--GtkWidget-max-width        Limit maximum width of a widget (in pixels) -GtkWidget-max-height       Limit maximum height of a widget (in pixels) -GtkWidget-hexpand          specify if a widget should expand horizontally to
-                            occupy available space. [true|false] -GtkWidget-vexpand          as above, for vertical expansion.
--GtkWidget-halign           Horizontally align widget within any free space
-                            allocated to it, values supported are: fill, start, end, center and baseline.
-The last vertically aligns widgets to align text within.
--GtkWidget-valign           Vertically align widget.
--GtkWidget-visible          Control visibility of a widget.
-If set to false,
-                            widget will be hidden.
 -ScaleImage-color           Specify a color to repaint an image with.
 The image
                             will be painted with this color using image's alpha channel as a mask.
 The color's own alpha value can